NOTICE OF PRIVACY PRACTICES

 Persons Involved in Care: We may use or disclose health information to notify, or assist in the notification of (including identifying or locating), a family member, your personal representative or another person responsible for your care of your location, your general condition, or death.
 If you are present, then prior to use or disclosure of your health information, we will provide you with an opportunity to object to such uses or disclosures.
 In the event of your incapacity or emergency circumstances, we will disclose health information based on a determination using our professional judgment disclosing only health information that is directly relevant to the person’s involvement in your health care.
 We will also use our professional judgment and our experience with common practice to make reasonable inferences of your best interest in allowing a person to pick up filled prescriptions, medical supplies, x-rays, or other similar forms of health information.

 Marketing Health-Related Services: We will not use your health information for marketing communications without your written authorization.

 Required by Law: We may use or disclose your health information when we are required to do so by law.

-Abuse or Neglect: We may disclose your health information to appropriate authorities if we reasonably believe that you’re a possible victim of abuse, or domestic violence or the possible victim of other crimes.
+Abuse or Neglect: We may disclose your health information to appropriate authorities if we reasonably believe that you’re a possible victim of abuse, domestic violence, or other crimes.
 We may disclose your health information to the extent necessary to avert a serious threat to your health or safety or the health or safety of others.

 National Security: We may disclose to military authorities the health information of Armed Forces personnel under certain circumstances.
 We may disclose to authorized federal officials health information required for lawful intelligence, counterintelligence, and other national security activities.
 We may disclose to correctional institution or law enforcement official having lawful custody of protected health information of inmate or patient under certain circumstances.